Niroj08/osmDroidDemoWithOSMT/README.md

 This is the demo project while i learned osmDroid.
 Will be working with navigation in next updates, if I got time.

+The View Offline button logic works perfectly for stored maps. but is not displaying since have to set the geopoint

+Add desired lat and long
+mapView.setCenter(new GeoPoint(lat, long))